-Ohio State's Talbot Hall has helped more people with alcohol and drug addiction problems than any other program in central Ohio.
+Ohio State's Talbot Addiction Medicine has helped more people with alcohol and drug addiction problems than any other program in central Ohio.

 Drug addiction is a dependence on a medication or an illegal drug.
 If you're addicted, you may have an intense craving for the drug or you may not be able to control your drug use despite its negative or dangerous effects.
 Tolerance to a drug, when you need a higher dose to get the same effect, is usually part of addiction.